 At JMSU, Student Officer Elections are your chance to shape the future of our university.
-By standing as a candidate or casting your vote, you help build a fairer, stronger, and more inclusive student community.
+By casting your vote, you help build a fairer, stronger, and more inclusive student community.
 Whether you want to improve wellbeing, champion equality, or drive positive change, elections give you the platform to lead with integrity and impact.
 Our process is open, supportive, and designed to ensure every student’s voice is heard and respected, so you can help shape the JMSU you want to see.

 Explore the steps that bring our elections to life.